TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

 * Replaces the sharpening kits
 * No more mining level change, that is left to modifiers such as diamond and netherite
-* Keep on the go repair
+* Still repair on the go

 ## Materials